Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 Public bus

-- Lines grow quickly on cruise days.
+Watch-outs: you lose control of timing, and lines grow quickly on cruise days.

 Taxi

-- You may not get a large vehicle for groups.
+Watch-outs: you may spend valuable time searching or waiting, and you may not get a large vehicle for groups.

 Private Santorini port transfer or private tour

-For example, My Santorini Transfer positions its VIP service as stress-free, with a Mercedes-Benz fleet, plus options like meet-and-greet and luggage assistance.
-If you travel as a group, vehicle capacity matters.
-Options can include minibuses up to 17 passengers.
-Practical pickup tip for cruise passengers: set your meeting point at the top of the cable car in Fira, not at the Skala dock.
-It simplifies everything.
+For example, My Santorini Transfer positions its VIP service as stress-free, with a Mercedes-Benz fleet plus options like meet-and-greet and luggage assistance.
+For groups, vehicle capacity matters, and options can include minibuses up to 17 passengers.

 The cable car can be your best friend, if you treat it like a limited resource.